Clement Attlee: Elections

 The 1950 election gave Labour a massively reduced majority of five seats compared to the triple-digit majority of 1945.
 Although re-elected, the result was seen by Attlee as very disappointing, and was widely attributed to the effects of post-war austerity denting Labour's appeal to middle-class voters.
 With such a small majority leaving him dependent on a small number of MPs to govern, Attlee's second term was much tamer than his first.
 Some major reforms were nevertheless passed, particularly regarding industry in urban areas and regulations to limit air and water pollution.

 By 1951, the Attlee government was exhausted, with several of its most senior ministers ailing or ageing, and with a lack of new ideas.
 Attlee's record for settling internal differences in the Labour Party fell in April 1951, when there was a damaging split over an austerity Budget brought in by the Chancellor, Hugh Gaitskell, to pay for the cost of Britain's participation in the Korean War.
 Aneurin Bevan resigned to protest against the new charges for "teeth and spectacles" in the National Health Service introduced by that Budget, and was joined in this action by several senior ministers, including the future prime minister Harold Wilson, then the president of the Board of Trade.
 Thus escalated a battle between the left and right wings of the Party that continues today.
 Finding it increasingly impossible to govern, Attlee's only chance was to call a snap election in October 1951, in the hope of achieving a more workable majority and to regain authority.
 The gamble failed: Labour narrowly lost to the Conservative Party, despite winning considerably more votes (achieving the largest Labour vote in electoral history).
-Attlee tendered his resignation as prime minister the following day, after six years and three months in office.
+Attlee tendered his resignation to King George the following day, after six years and three months in office.